Ed: Storm Warning…

 Total fluke, accident of timing, simple supply and demand: That’s all I could make of this fast-acting development, but I needed the money and sure couldn’t argue with an opportunity to start fresh.
 I sallied past that preoccupied receptionist with a double tap on her desktop, then floated down the express elevator like cottonweed in a summer breeze.

 Skipping across Pioneer Court, I picked up a loading zone citation from under 3199’s wiper blade, but more importantly, a fat airport run from the curbside underwriter staring a hole through his wristwatch, overcoat flapping anxiously in the wind.
-He fretted over missing a connection to Omaha all the way out to O’Hare’s departure level, while I flew through JFK’s express lanes on the Checker’s rattling body panels and shimmying wheels, smiling with relief that this hamster wheel of a living might be coming to an exit ramp.
+A bear of a Cub fan, he fretted over missing a connection to Wichita all the way out to O’Hare’s departure level.
+I just flew along JFK’s express lanes riding the Checker’s rattling body panels and shimmying wheels, smiling with relief that this hacking hamster wheel might be coming to an off ramp before the next Wrigleyville homestand hit town.

 “Right…gotta have key money for a…place…”